-Feel free to watch the entire clip.
+Feel free to watch this entire blast from the past.
 However, if you skip directly to 3:48 in the top video, you'll witness an inspired 1988 performance of J.J.
 Cale's "Cocaine" by Eric Clapton—with an assortment of special guests, including Elton John and Dire Straits' Mark Knopfler—at Japan's Tokyo Dome.

 This was during the period when Clapton had turned "Cocaine" into a production, with a long band intro, background singers, a funky bass line, a lengthy keyboard solo, various stops and starts and the addition of the lyric, "ooh, that dirty cocaine."

 Luckily, guitar is still at the forefront of the performace.
 Clapton's solo starts at 5:12.

 Unfortunately, Knopfler doesn't solo in this particular version of "Cocaine."